-- [Note: Research Associates, Ad-hoc faculties, Guest Faculty, Visiting Scientist, consultant, Project Fellows and Faculty members whose contract is renewed every year are not eligible.]
-(In cases where it is not covered in any of the above, SERB has the right to determine the eligibility)
+- [Note: Research Associates, Ad-hoc faculties, Guest Faculty, Visiting Scientist, consultant, Project Fellows and Faculty members whose contract is renewed every year are not eligible.
+In respect of cases that are not mentioned above , SERB reserves the right to determine the eligibility]

-- Applicants of NPDF, ECRA and CRG can submit their proposal only once in a calender year in any of these schemes.
+- Aspirants of NPDF, SRG and CRG(EMR) can submit their proposal only once in a calender year in any of these schemes.

 Selection & Mode Of Application:

 - The CRG scheme provides research support to an individual researcher or a group of researchers working in a recognized academic institution or national laboratory or in other recognized R & D institution in India.

 - The funding is provided normally for a period of three years.

 - The research grant is provided for equipment, research personnel, consumables, travel and contingency.
 "Overheads" is also be provided to the implementing institution as per prevailing norms of SERB.

 - Proposals from applicants belonging to National Laboratories/Research Institutions should be in-line with the mandated research work of the lab/institution.
 (A certificate duly authorised by the Head of the Institution should be uploaded along with the proposal)

 - National Laboratories and Research Institutions should share 50% of the non-recurring cost of the project.
 For projects with total cost more than Rs.
 80 lakh, 50% of the non-recurring and consumables cost should be shared by the Lab/Institution.
 If project is approved for SERB support, a certificate from National Laboratory / Research Institution will be required for the same.

 - An applicant is eligible to apply only one proposal during a call.